lakonis/s_Revue20Vancouver/slides.md

 ### evaluation and legitmation

+- <i class="fa fa-arrow-right"></i>  decision process
+- <i class="fa fa-arrow-right"></i>  decision makers

 ===

 Let's illustrate the precedent assessments with what we observed in terms of evaluation and legitimation.

 Where is the authority located ? what produces it ? what, in the the editorial protocol, legitimates the article, the author, or more generally the journal itself ?

 When we interviewed the individual, it was rather obvious that the legitimation is not an _exact_ science.
 It results from a multiplicity of decision makers, enacting their function all along the protocol.
-For each journal, those decisions are not from the same nature, do not have the same value, and are not occurring in the same steps.
+For each journal, those decisions are not of the same nature, do not have the same value, and are not occurring in the same steps.

-For instance, Etudes Françaises focuses its selection on the overall issue proposal, that is brought first to the journal with the articles all ready to be reviewed.
-The first step in the process is the selection (or not) of the issue, the decision is taken internally and, according to the journal director we interviews, this decision first legitimates the issue problematic.
+For instance, Etudes Françaises focuses its selection on the overall issue proposal, that is brought first to the journal with all the articles ready to be reviewed and edited.
+The first step in the process is the selection (or not) of the issue, the decision is taken internally and, according to the journal director we interviewed, this decision first legitimates the issue problematic.

 Another instance of legitimation is directly linked to the reviewing process.
 The journals traditionnally have internal reviewing and external reviewing.
 But the legitimacy put into the reviewing won't be the same if you take into account how and who validates the reviewing, whether the reviews are transmitted to the authors or not, whether they are filtered or edited by the committee during the process.

-For instance, the external reviews of the journal Intermedialités are in general taken in face value, and the reviewers anonymity is kept intact during the whole process.
+For instance, the external reviews of the journal Intermedialités are in general taken in face value, and the reviewers anonymity is kept intact during the whole process, even for the committee.
 The legitimacy value is therefore vers high.
-On the contrary, committees of other journals, sometimes aware or not of the reviewers identity, will actively counterbalance the external reviews.
-It proceed by internal discussion, or by internal reviews (which can be single blind or open review).
-According to the journal, the decision is eventually made on the internal review or from the internal discussion of the committee.
+On the contrary, committees of other journals, sometimes aware of the reviewers identity, sometimes not, will actively counterbalance the external reviews.
+It proceeds by internal discussion, or by internal reviews (which can be single blind, which can be open review).
+Depending on the journal, the decision is eventually made, based on the internal review or from the internal discussion of the committee.

-And as we have discussed earlier, the neutralization of external reviews may also include the issue director's opinion, which complexifies the decision process, but most importantly, by opening the decision process, it also reduces the value put into the external review.
+And as we have discussed earlier, the neutralization of external reviews may also include the issue director's opinion, which complexifies the decision process, but most importantly, by opening this process, it also reduces the value put into the external review.

 Therefore, despite of the shared reviewing process, we conclude that the legitimating authority will not locate at the same place from one journal to another.